Instance-dependent Label Distribution Estimation for Learning with Label Noise

 \section{Introduction}

-The success of deep convolutional neural networks (DCNNs) relies heavily on a myriad amount of accurately labeled training data.
-However, due to the intensive annotation cost and inter-annotator variability, most collected datasets inevitably contain label noise~\cite{yu2018learning}, $i.e.$, the observed labels of samples might be wrong, particularly when the size of datasets is large.
-Since a DCNN is capable of memorizing randomly labeled data~\cite{Zhang2017UnderstandingDL}, it tends to overfit noisy labels, leading to poor performance and generalizability.
-Therefore, designing an effective method to improve the robustness of DCNNs against noisy labels is of great practical significance.
+Deep convolutional neural networks (DCNNs) rely heavily on accurately labeled training data for their success.
+However, the collected datasets often contain label noise due to the complexity of annotation and inter-annotator variability~\cite{yu2018learning,karimi2020deep,algan2021image,song2022learning}.
+This implies that some observed sample-label pairs may be incorrect, especially when dealing with large datasets.
+DCNNs can memorize randomly labeled samples~\cite{Zhang2017UnderstandingDL} and overfit noisy labels, leading to poor performance and generalizability.
+Therefore, it is crucial to improve the robustness of DCNNs against label noise.

 Many research efforts have been devoted to learning with label noise, resulting in a number of solutions.
-Most of them attempt to first filter the samples with noisy labels and then reduce the impact of those samples~\cite{han2018co,li2019dividemix,wang2022scalable,xia2020robust,kim2019nlnl,thulasidasan2019combating,patrini2017making,xia2022sample,Huang2022UncertaintyAwareLA}.
-Although these methods avoid the complex modeling of label noise, they have limited reliability, since the classifier learned on data with label noise may not be statistically consistent (\textit{i.e.}, it can hardly guarantee that the noisy-label-trained classifier approaches the optimal classifier defined on the clean risk)~\cite{li2021provably}.
+Most methods attempt to filter out wrongly-labeled samples and then reduce their impact~\cite{han2018co,li2019dividemix,wang2022scalable,xia2020robust,kim2019nlnl,thulasidasan2019combating,patrini2017making,xia2022sample,Huang2022UncertaintyAwareLA}.
+Although these methods avoid the complex modeling of label noise, they have limited reliability since the classifier learned on data with label noise, known as the noisy-label-trained classifier, may not be statistically consistent or, in other words, may not approach the optimal classifier defined on clean risk~\cite{li2021provably}.